qojulia/QuantumCumulants.jl/docs/src/examples/cavity_antiresonance_indexed.md

 nothing # hide
 ```

 We define the Hamiltonian and Liouvillian.
-For the collective atomic decay we write the corresponding jump process with a double indexed variable $R_{ij}$ and an indexed jump operator $J_j$, such that an operator average $\langle \mathcal{O} \rangle$ follows the equation
+For the collective atomic decay we write the corresponding dissipative processes with a double indexed variable $R_{ij}$ and an indexed jump operator $J_j$, such that an operator average $\langle \mathcal{O} \rangle$ follows the equation

 ```math
 \begin{equation}